xopxe/micro_rosso_platformio/README.md

     -DROS_PARAMETER_SERVER=true
 ```

 Notice that the parameter server uses additional slots (6?) from the available services.
-See above in the "## Configuring micro_rosso" section to increase the number of services.
+To increase the number of services, see the "Configuring micro_rosso" section above.

 To react to the creation, modification, and removal of configuration parameters, you must subscribe to the `parameter_change_listeners` list: